 \begin{lemma}[{\cite[Thm.~5.4]{munkholm1974emss}}] Let \DGAs and \DGA maps as in \eqref{eq:Tor-DGA-functoriality-squares} be given such that the squares commute up to homotopies $h_M\: u \o \phi_{M'} \hmt \phi_M \o f$ and $h_N\: v \o \phi_{N'} \hmt \phi_N \o f$.
 Then there is induced a map

-of graded modules which is a quasi-isomorphism if each of $u$, $f$, and $v$ is. \end{lemma} \begin{proof} Letting $h_M^P\: R \lt PM'$ and $h_N^P\: R \lt PN'$ be the respective \DGA representatives, as described in \Cref{def:P}, for the homotopies $h_M$, $h_N$, the following equivalent diagrams commute by definition: \quation{ } Since the $\pi_j$ are quasi-isomorphisms, three applications of \Cref{thm:Tor-quism} let us set
+of graded modules which is a quasi-isomorphism if each of $u$, $f$, and $v$ is. \end{lemma} \begin{proof} Letting $h_M^P\: R \lt P \mnn M'$ and $h_N^P\: R \lt PN'$ be the respective right homotopies representing the homotopies $h_M$, $h_N$, as described in \Cref{def:P}, the following equivalent diagrams commute by definition: \quation{ } Since the $\pi_{\mn j}$ are quasi-isomorphisms, three applications of \Cref{thm:Tor-quism} let us set

 \end{proof}